nicholasjackson/consul-release-controller/README.md

 [ ] Cross platform deployments (e.g. ECS to Kubernetes, Virtual Machine to Nomad) [ ] Enterprise feature support

+# Configuration

+The controller can be configured by setting the following environment variables:

+### TLS_CERT
+Path to the TLS certificate file for securing the main restful API.

+### TLS_KEY
+Path to the TLS key file for securing the main restful API.

+### KUBECONFIG
+Path to the kubeconfig file for connecting to the Kubernetes cluster.

+### CONSUL_HTTP_ADDR
+Address of the Consul cluster.

+### CONSUL_HTTP_TOKEN_FILE
+Path to the Consul token file containing a valid ACL token for the Consul cluster

+### CONSUL_CA_CERT
+Path to the CA certificate file for making requests to the Consul cluster.

 ## Developing